-Groundwater Governance
+6. Groundwater Governance

-The concept of governance
+6.1 The concept of governance

 The water community has increasingly emphasized that the global water crisis is centrally a crisis of governance.
 The first key message from the final report of the 2012 Marseille World Water Forum expresses this clearly - The 'water crisis' the world community faces today is largely a governance crisis.
-Securing water for all, especially for vulnerable populations, is often not only a question of hydrology (water quantity, quality, supply, demand) and financing, but equally a matter of good governance.
+Securing water for all, especially for vulnerable populations, is often not only a question of the water resources situation (water availability, quality, supply, needs) and financing, but equally a matter of good governance.